jonnew/ONIX/README.md

 #### SERDES Interface Board
 Data serailization board.

-#### Cable Adapter
+#### PCIe Host
-Adapter for commutator
+Base board for facilitating PCIe communication, via KC705 or similar, with host computer.
+This board fits into an empty PCIe slot and communicates with KC705 via an FMC ribbon cable.

-#### Base FMC module
+#### Drive CAD
-VITA-57 Complient base board for facilitating PCIe communication with host computer.
+CAD designs for microdrive arrays that work with this system.

 ## Bill of materials
 The bill of materials for all components can be found on [this google